patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/button/button.md

 **Writing button labels**

-* Button labels should be specific and clearly communicate their associated action.
+* Be specific and clearly communicate the button's action.
+* Screen readers may read buttons to users out of context, so button text should be unique and easily understood on its own.
+Refer to [PatternFly's accessibility guide](/get-started/accessibility-guide) for more information.
-* Always use verbs or verb phrases.
+* Use simple verbs or verb phrases.
-* To avoid wrapping, aim for short labels when possible (1–3 words)
+* To avoid wrapping, aim for short labels when possible (1–3 words).
-* Avoid the use of articles (e.g., write “Add source” instead of “Add a source”)
+* Avoid using articles (for example, write “Add source” instead of “Add a source”).
-* Avoid long button labels that might risk wrapping.
+* Avoid punctuation on buttons.
+* To call a user's attention to a button or to add clarity to the button's action, you can add an icon to the button.
+* Do not create icons on buttons using punctuation (for example, "+").
+Instead, refer to [PatternFly's icons page](/guidelines/icons) for any icons you place on buttons.

 **Writing link labels**

 Use specific, action-focused labels that match what the user will see when they arrive at their location.
 For example, if you are sending a user to a dashboard, your link label might read _View dashboard_.
 For a link directing a user to a support forum, the label might read _Get help in the support forum_.
-See [PatternFly's content guidelines](/ux-writing/ux-writing-best-practices) for additional guidance.
+See [PatternFly's content guidelines](/ux-writing/about) for additional guidance.